python/typeshed/CONTRIBUTING.md

 point for your stubs.
 Note that this generator is currently unable to determine most argument and return types and omits them or uses ``Any`` in their place.
 Fill out manually the types that you know.

-## Standard library stubs

-The `stdlib` directory contains stubs for modules in the Python standard library -- which includes pure Python modules, dynamically loaded extension modules, hard-linked extension modules, and the builtins.
-The `VERSIONS` file lists the versions of Python where the module is available.

-The structure of the `VERSIONS` file is as follows:
-- Blank lines and lines starting with `#` are ignored.
-- Lines contain the name of a top-level module, followed by a colon, a space, and a version range (for example: `symbol: 2.7-3.9`).

-Version ranges may be of the form "X.Y-A.B" or "X.Y-".
-The first form means that a module was introduced in version X.Y and last available in version A.B.
-The second form means that the module was introduced in version X.Y and is still available in the latest version of Python.

-Python versions before 2.7 are ignored, so any module that was already present in 2.7 will have "2.7" as its minimum version.
-Version ranges for unsupported versions of Python 3 (currently 3.5 and lower) are generally accurate but we do not guarantee their correctness.

-The `stdlib/@python2` subdirectory contains Python 2-only stubs, both for modules that must be kept different for Python 2 and 3, like `builtins.pyi`, and for modules that only existed in Python 2, like `ConfigParser.pyi`.
-The latter group of modules are not listed in `VERSIONS`.

-Note that if a package is present in `@python2`, any stub in the main `stdlib` directory should be ignored when looking for Python 2 stubs.
-For example, typeshed contains files `stdlib/@python2/collections.pyi` and `stdlib/collections/abc.pyi`.
-A client looking for stubs for `collections.abc` in Python 2 should not pick up the latter file, but instead report that the module does not exist.

-## Third-party library stubs

-Modules that are not shipped with Python but have a type description in Python go into `stubs`.
-Each subdirectory there represents a PyPI distribution, and contains the following:
-* `METADATA.toml` that specifies oldest version of the source library for which the stubs are applicable, supported Python versions (Python 3 defaults to `True`, Python 2 defaults to `False`), and dependency on other type stub packages.
-* Stubs (i.e. `*.pyi` files) for packages and modules that are shipped in the source distribution.
-Similar to standard library, if the Python 2 version of the stubs must be kept *separate*, it can be put in a `@python` subdirectory.
-* (Rarely) some docs specific to a given type stub package in `README` file.

-When a third party stub is
-modified, an updated version of the corresponding distribution will be automatically uploaded to PyPI within a few hours.
-Each time this happens the least significant version level is incremented.
-For example, if `stubs/foo/METADATA.toml` has `version = "x.y"` the package on PyPI will be updated from `types-foo-x.y.n` to `types-foo-x.y.n+1`.

-*Note:* In its current implementation, typeshed cannot contain stubs for multiple versions of the same third-party library.
-Prefer to generate stubs for the latest version released on PyPI at the time of your stubbing.
-The oldest version of the library for which the stubs are still applicable (i.e. reflect the actual runtime behaviour) can be indicated in `METADATA.toml` as `version = "x.y"`.
-Note that only two most significant version levels are supported (i.e. only single dot).
-When a significant change is made in the library, the version of the stub should be bumped (note that previous versions are still available on PyPI).

-### Removal policy

-Third-party packages are generally removed from typeshed when one of the following criteria is met:

-* The upstream package ships a py.typed file for at least 6-12 months, or
-* the package does not support any of the Python versions supported by typeshed.

 ## Stub file coding style